chaosleaguewiki/chaosleaguewiki.github.io/docs/meta/terminology/index.md

 A `Gap` is a component of a [Tile](#tile) and is also often referred to as a "bucket".

 A Gap can exist in two states, open and closed, and may have different point values.
 Closed gaps always take points from a player and transfer them over to the current king, while open gaps give a player points.
 The amount they get depends on the number the gap displays while they fall through it.
-Two unique gaps in the form of a infinity and angel gap only exist in the game [Zero or Hero].
+Two unique gaps in the form of a infinity and angel gap only exist in the games [Zero or Hero] and [Chicken Out].
 Former takes all the points of the player while later doesn't take any points.
 Later also only exists while a infinity gap is inside a [Rebellion's effect Area](../../mechanics/rebellion.md).

 The gap can increase its own point value when a player passes through it.
 Whether this is possible is indicated by a colored line on top of the gap.